Generating TLS certificates for server HTTPS

 Getting Private key

 Let's inspect the certificate.
-Output should header information like so.
-Note the issuer and subject in this case will be the same information that was provided to the initial CSR.
+The output should contain header information like the following.
+Note the issuer and subject in this case will be identical because we signed the certificate with the same key that generated the CSR.

 $ openssl x509 -text -noout -in self-signed.crt